The Armenian Church

 After the war, in June 1945, Casimir left with his parishioners for Poland, and took with him part of the inventory of the church: the image of St. A 17th-century caetana, the image of the Mother of God of Czestochowa, funded by the Lukasevich family, and a wooden bas-relief of the Mother of God of Lorraine.
 Armenians from Horodenka settled first in Piskovyky, later in Gliwice, where they received from the local authorities the ancient hospital church of the Holy Trinity.

-Instead, the Armenian Catholic parish house in Horodenka was destroyed at the end of World War II.
-Not far from the temple was an ancient park that housed a Polish gymnasium.
+Instead, the parish house of the Armenian Catholics in Horodenka was destroyed at the end of the Second World War.
+Not far from the church was an old park in which the Polish gymnasium was located.
 The Russians turned it into a military hospital, which was bombed by the Germans on March 25, 1944.
-After the destruction of the building, no trace of the gymnasium remained, and a crack appeared in the wall of the church.
+After the destruction of the building, not a trace remained of the gymnasium, and a crack appeared in the wall of the church.